peddi-dev/docker/docker-images/oracle18XE/README.txt

 Step 2:
 -------
-Copy the downloaded oracle databaase files into the "software" directory
+Copy the downloaded oracle database install package files into the "software" directory under root directory of docker image files

 Step 3:
 -------
-get into the root directory where docker files available Build the docker image for oracle XE using the following command run the following command
+Get into the root directory where docker files are available Build the docker image for oracle XE using the following command

  $ sh docker_image_build.sh > docker_image_build.log